Why Should I Go Bankrupt?

 Sometimes Things Need to Get Worse Before It Can Get Better

-Some of History’s Best Businessmen and Women Went Bankrupt
+Some of History’s Best Businessmen and Women have gone Bankrupt.

 - Abraham Lincoln